maraujo010/panoptico2/readme.md

 This project is at the development stage.

-### Tools/Frameworks used for development
+### Tools/Frameworks/Api's used for development

-Laravel5, PostgreSQL/postGIS, AngularJS, OpenLayers3
+Laravel5, PostgreSQL/postGIS, AngularJS, OpenLayers3, OSM

 ### License